sebastian89n/code-learning-hub/tutorials/git/README.md

   ```bash
   git branch -d branch_name
   ```
-  To force deletion (in case the branch has unmerged changes), use:
+  To force deletion (regardless of its push and merge status), use:
   ```bash
   git branch -D branch_name
   ```